Wonderful Symmetric Varieties and Schubert Polynomials

 When considering the weak order on $X$, it suffices to consider it on the individual $G$-orbits separately.
 Indeed, if $Y$ and $Y'$ are the closures of $B$-orbits $Q$ and $Q'$, respectively, and if $Y \leq Y'$ in weak order, then $Q$ and $Q'$ lie in the same $G$-orbit.
 Therefore, we focus on the weak order on $B$-orbit closures on a homogeneous space $G/H$.
-The Hasse diagram of the weak order poset can be drawn as a graph with labelled edges, each edge with a ``weight'' of either $1$ or $2$.
+The Hasse diagram of the weak order poset can be drawn as a graph with labeled edges, each edge with a weight of either $1$ or $2$.
 This is done as follows: For each cover $Y \prec Y'$ with $Y'=P_{\ga}Y$, we draw an edge from $Y$ to $Y'$, and label it by the simple reflection $s_{\ga}$.
 If the natural map $P_{\ga} \times^B Y \rightarrow Y'$ is birational, then the edge has weight $1$; if the map is generically $2$-to-$1$, then the edge has weight $2$.
 (These are the only two possibilities.)
 The edges of weight $2$ are frequently depicted as double edges \cite{Brion-01}.

-In the graph described above, there is a unique maximal element, namely $G/H$.
-Given a $B$-orbit closure $Y$, its \textbf{$W$-set}, denoted $W(Y)$, is defined as the set of all elements of $W$ obtained by taking the product of edge labels of paths which start with $Y$ and end with $G/H$.
-The weight $D(Y,w)$ alluded to before \eqref{eq:brion-formula} is defined as the number of double edges in any such path whose edge labels multiply to $w$.
-(Note that there is one such path for each reduced expression of $w$, but all such paths have the same number of double edges, so that $D(Y,w)$ \textit{is} well-defined \cite{Brion-01}.)
-We have now recalled all explanation necessary to understand the formula of \eqref{eq:brion-formula}.
+In the graph described above, there is a unique maximal element, since $G/H$ is the closure of its dense $B$-orbit.
+Given a $B$-orbit closure $Y$, its \textbf{$\mb{W}$-set}, denoted $W(Y)$, is defined as the set of all elements of $W$ obtained by taking the product of edge labels of paths which start at $Y$ and end at $G/H$.
+The weight $d(Y,w)$ alluded to before \eqref{eq:brion-formula} is defined as the number of double edges in any such path whose edge labels multiply to $w$.
+(Note that there is one such path for each reduced expression of $w$, but all such paths have the same number of double edges, so that $d(Y,w)$ \textit{is} well-defined \cite{Brion-01}.)
+We have now recalled all explanation necessary to understand \eqref{eq:brion-formula}.

 Next, we briefly recall results of \cite{Can-Joyce,Can-Joyce-Wyser-15} which give explicit descriptions of these $W$-sets in the cases described in Section \ref{sec:bg-examples}.